GameMakerHub/Catalyst/docs/index.md

 ## Setup

 ### Windows
-You want to install PHP7.3 (older 7 will also work) and you might want to install a tool like Git Bash (that also has MINGW).
+You want to install PHP7.0+ and you might want to install a tool like Git Bash (that also has MINGW).
 This way you have a nice Linux-style CLI which you can work with.

-If the command "php -v" doesn't work (can't find PHP) open up Git Bash as an admin (e.g. start -> cmd -> right mouse button -> open as administrator), and create the file "/usr/bin/php" with following contents:
+If the command "php -v" doesn't work (can't find PHP) open up Git Bash as an admininistrator, and create the file "/usr/bin/php" with following contents:
 ```sh
 #!/bin/bash
 /c/php7.3/php.exe ${@:1:99}
 ```

-where /c/php7.3/php.exe is your PHP's location ofcourse.
+where `/c/php7.3/php.exe` is your PHP's location ofcourse.

 You also need to make sure you have added the following lines to the php.ini if they don't yet exist:
 ```ini